Star Wars Episode I: Obi-Wan's Adventures

+Star Wars Episode I: Obi-Wan's Adventures is a 2000 action-adventure game developed by HotGen and published by THQ and LucasArts for the Game Boy Color.
+The game, which is based on the 1999 film Star Wars: Episode I – The Phantom Menace, follows Jedi apprentice Obi-Wan Kenobi as he fights the forces of the evil Trade Federation, which culminates in a battle against the Sith Lord Darth Maul.

+Obi-Wan's Adventures was the result of an agreement made between LucasArts and THQ, which allowed THQ to publish games based on LucasArts licenses for the Game Boy Color.
+Since its release, the game has received mixed reviews, with praise for its level and sound design and criticism for its visuals and controls.

 Gameplay

-Obi-Wan's Adventures is an isometric action-adventure video game with side-scrolling sections.
+Obi-Wan's Adventures is an isometric action-adventure game with side-scrolling sections.
 Set in the fictional Star Wars galaxy, the game takes place in a time when the fictional Galactic Republic is in imbalance as a result of the antagonistic Trade Federation and the evil Sith Lord's plans to take over.
-In the game, the player controls the Star Wars character Obi-Wan Kenobi, a young Jedi apprentice, during the events of the film Star Wars Episode I: The Phantom Menace.
+The player controls the young Jedi apprentice Obi-Wan Kenobi, during the events of the film Star Wars Episode I: The Phantom Menace.

-There are a total of nine levels in Obi-Wan's Adventures that can be played with different difficult-settings.
-Obi-Wan is attacked by the Trade Federation's droids, bounty hunters, and other evil critters during his travels, and the player is able to control his lightsaber and blaster to defeat them.
+There are a total of nine levels in Obi-Wan's Adventures that can be played with different difficulty settings.
+Obi-Wan is attacked by the Trade Federation's droids, bounty hunters, and various creatures during his travels, but can use his lightsaber and blaster to defeat them.
 Both close- and long-range combat are available in the battles with the Federation's forces.
 The player can also take advantage of Obi-Wan's connection to the Force as a weapon.
-In order to do this, the player hits the "A" key to zoom in on the target and then hits "A" again to blow the enemy away.
+In order to do this, the player must press the "A" button once to zoom in on the target, then again to blow the enemy away.
 The power of the Force is limited and eventually runs out.
-To power up, the player accumulates Force pellets that can be obtained on the different levels.
-The Force is not only used as weapon, but also to get through the levels by moving objects that are in the way.
+To power up, the player accumulates Force pellets that can be obtained in different levels.
+The Force is not only used as weapon, but also to progress through levels by moving objects that are in the way.